Team-Orochimaru/finacial-planner/README.md

 ## Customize

 Create a file called secrets.js in the project's root directory.
 This file is listed in the project's .gitignore file by default, and is only required in your environment for developmental purposes.
-The file attaches API-specific environment variables that you need to get started as a developer. **Be sure to keep the information contained in your secrets.js file confidential (i.e. Don't push it to GitHub).**
+The file attaches API-specific environment variables that you need to get started as a developer. **Be sure to keep the information contained in your secrets.js file confidential (i.e. don't push it to GitHub).**

 Example secrets.js file: